FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 3. It helps protect the integrity of the data sent over that connection — checking that it has not been (accidentally or deliberately) modified or replaced.

 **Note:** TLS is also very often referred to by the older name SSL (Secure Sockets Layer).
 Technically, SSL is an older version of the encryption protocol.

+## Keys and certificates
+The server-side configuration for TLS includes two important pieces of data: a private key and a public certificate.
+The private key is secret; it's held on the server and never leaves there.
+The certificate is sent to every browser that connects to that server via TLS.
+These two pieces of data are mathematically related to each other in a way that makes the encryption of TLS possible.

+The server's certificate is issued by an organization called a certificate authority (CA).
+The certificate authority's job is to make sure that the server really is who it says it is — for instance, that a certificate issued in the name of Heroku is actually being used by the Heroku organization and not by someone else.

+The role of a certificate authority is kind of like getting a document notarized.
+A notary public checks your ID and witnesses you sign a document, and puts their stamp on it to indicate that they did so.

+## How does TLS assure privacy?
+The data in the TLS certificate and the server's private key are mathematically related to each other through a system called public-key cryptography.
+The important part is that the two endpoints (the browser and server) can securely agree on a shared secret which allows them to scramble the data sent between them so that only the other endpoint — and not any eavesdropper — can unscramble it.

+## How does TLS assure authentication?
+A server certificate indicates that an encryption key belongs to a particular organization responsible for that service.
+It's the job of a certificate authority to make sure that they don't issue a cert for (say) udacity.com to someone other than the company who actually runs that domain.

+But the cert also contains metadata that says what DNS domain the certificate is good for.
+The cert in the picture above is only good for sites in the .herokuapp.com domain.
+When the browser connects to a particular server, if the TLS domain metadata doesn't match the DNS domain, the browser will reject the certificate and put up a big scary warning to tell the user that something fishy is going on.